liam-2112/recipe-site/README.md

 The project board was created to help develop the project down specific paths to meet all needed criteria.
 This approach was crucial in helping to plan what section would be tackled next and it is a very good approach if there are multiple people working towards a project goal.

 ### Sprints
+In the first sprint the goal was to get the MVP(Minimal Viable Product) in place.
+This was achieved but had a few known issues.
+The second sprint has been to include more features to meet a better standard user experience.
+A lot of the second sprint was adding files to the readme.MD.

 ##### [ Back To Table Of Contents ](#table-of-contents)

 ## User Stories

 ### User Stories Overview
+The user stories has been a great way to plan out a project.
+Getting all the idea's ready then seeing if they are possible to create really helps to drive th project towards it's goal.

 ### List of User Stories
 Here there will be links to my user stories for each subject.
 The user stories were created to try and get the site to meet certain criteria to a high standard.